lmalecic/milv-shop/README.md

 # MilV Shop
-Java Spring Boot Web Shop Application
+Java Spring Boot Web Shop Application made for my university course.

 ## How to run
 In the project root directory, run docker compose: